pdwaggoner/pdwaggoner.github.io/Research.md

 ### Papers

 * [Pursuing Open-Source Development of Predictive Algorithms: The Case of Criminal Sentencing Algorithms](https://arxiv.org/abs/2011.06422){:target="_blank"} (with Alec MacMillen).
-Conditionally accepted, *Journal of Computational Social Science*
+Accepted, *Journal of Computational Social Science*

 * [Trust in Public Policy Algorithms](https://ssrn.com/abstract=3339475){:target="_blank"} (with Ryan Kennedy and Matthew Ward).
 Accepted, *Journal of Politics*

+* Applying Dimension Reduction in Modern Data Science and Quantitative Analysis.
+Accepted, *Software Impacts*

 * [A Computational Exploration of the Evolution of Governmental Policy Responses to Epidemics Before and During the Era of COVID-19](./resfiles/Waggoner_FINAL CCSE Manuscript.pdf){:target="_blank"}.
 Forthcoming, The Year in C-SPAN Archives Research, Vol. 7, Edited Volume from *Purdue University Press*